 Monday, January 5, 2026

-2026 complaint handling goals: FOS interest changes and why timing matters
+FOS interest rate changes in 2026: why timing matters in complaint handling

 For regulated complaint teams, this reset never arrives as a clean slate.
-Complaints do not pause for planning cycles, and regulatory timelines continue regardless of workload or resourcing pressure.
+Complaints don’t pause for planning cycles, and regulatory timelines continue regardless of workload or resourcing pressure.

-On its own, this might look like a technical adjustment.
-In reality, it sharpens the link between time, process quality and financial exposure.
+On its own, this might look like a technical adjustment, but in reality, it sharpens the link between time, process quality, and financial exposure.

 By the time a complaint reaches FOS, the outcome has usually been shaped by what happened much earlier.
 Delays in responding.
 Decisions that took too long.
 Inconsistent communication.
 Missed regulatory follow-ups.

-When these early issues are not resolved cleanly, they tend to surface later as formal complaints, often with additional cost attached.
+When these early issues are not resolved cleanly, they often reappear later as FOS escalations, with additional cost attached to them.

 Complaints are part of the wider customer journey